Taranjeet0874/Learning-git/README.md

 # Description

-Hello this is a sample repository to learn git and github.
+Hello this is a sample repository to learn git and github. updating